ericwbailey/ericwbailey.website/source/writing/all-the-user-facing-states.md

 ### Validation

 Validation is often lumped in with state—[I feel this is a mistake](https://ericwbailey.design/writing/the-case-for-adding-validation-state-to-your-design-tokens/).
-For completeness’ sake, here’s validation conditions that can augment state.
+For completeness’ sake, here’s validation conditions that can augment state:

 #### Valid